CA Full Form: A Comprehensive Detailed Guide About CA

 Key Responsibilities of CA

-• Risk Assessment: Analyzing and controlling risks.
+• Risk Management: Assessing and mitigating risks.

 [Also Read: OPD Full Form]